Maryam Mirzakhani: Early life and education

 On 17 March 1998, after attending a conference consisting of gifted individuals and former Olympiad competitors, Mirzakhani and Zavareh, along with other attendees, boarded a bus in Ahvaz en route to Tehran.
-The bus was involved in an accident wherein it fell off a cliff, killing seven of the passengers—all Sharif University students.
-This incident is widely considered a national tragedy in Iran.
+The bus fell off a cliff, killing seven of the passengers, all Sharif University students, in what is remembered as a national tragedy in Iran.
 Mirzakhani and Zavareh were two of the few survivors.

 In 1999, she obtained a Bachelor of Science in mathematics from the Sharif University of Technology.
-During her time there, she received recognition from the American Mathematical Society for her work in developing a simple proof of the theorem of Schur.
+During her time there, she developed a simpler proof of a theorem of Schur.
 She then went to the United States for graduate work, earning a PhD in 2004 from Harvard University, where she worked under the supervision of the Fields Medalist, Curtis T. McMullen.
 At Harvard, she is said to have been "distinguished by determination and relentless questioning".
 She used to take her class notes in her native language Persian.